etag/etag_setup/README.md

 ## Known Issues
 1. Django migrations for postgress database are not performed - this will prevent the API container from loading.
+2. This will not run on Windows operating systems.

 ## Contributing